ztolley/family-chat-gpt-web/README.md

 The backend is implemented in Go using the
 [chi router](https://github.com/go-chi/chi) and a lightweight middleware stack.
-Identity tokens from Google and Apple are validated against their respective remote JWKS endpoints, and authenticated requests work with an in-memory store of per-user items.
+Identity tokens from Google is validated against its remote JWKS endpoint, and authenticated requests work with an in-memory store of per-user items.

 ## Frontend